The stage. The lights. The screams of thousands of frenzied fans waiting to hear your music.

 Musicians are busy people, and while your priority is your music, an efficient and well-executed promotional marketing strategy is vital for growth.

-New talent is emerging and reaching millions of fans every day, thanks to the power of SoundCloud music promotion and social media.
-In this article, we will break down how you can achieve successful SoundCloud promotion of your music through 5 of the most popular social media channels.
+New talent is emerging and reaching millions of fans every day, thanks to the power of SoundCloud promotion and social media.
+In this article, we will break down how you can achieve successful organic SoundCloud promotion of your music through 5 of the most popular social media channels.

-If you haven’t considered using SoundCloudpromotion for your music yet, you probably should.
+If you haven’t considered using viral SoundCloudpromotion for your music yet, you probably should.
 With 175 million global users, SoundCloud is the largest music and audio platform in the world.

 Artists can upload their original music and share it with SoundCloud’s ever-growing user base.
 Music and audio creators both share and monetize their content globally, in addition to receiving detailed stats and feedback from the SoundCloud community.